Not sure what to do in Cappadocia, Turkey?

 Out of the two airports, the Kayseri International Airport is generally cheaper than the Nevşehir Airport.

-The only downside is that the Kayseri Airport is located about 75 kilometers (or an hour drive) or Goreme the historic center of Cappadocia.
+The only downside is that the Kayseri Airport is located about 75 kilometers (or an hour drive) to Goreme, the historic center of Cappadocia.
 In comparison, the Nevşehir Airport is located around 40 kilometers (or a 40-minute drive) from Goreme.

 The Kayser Airport is located inside the city of Kayseri but the Nevşehir Airport is located nearly 30 kilometers away from Nevşehir in the middle of nowhere.